Early prime time: Decline

 Days later, KCRA announced that it would switch back to traditional prime time as part of a three-year affiliation renewal with NBC, again as a result of pressure from the network.
 While prime time ratings had remained steady, the local newscast had not met station expectations, and KCRA lost between $7 and $12 million in revenue.
 KCRA's owners, Jon and Robert Kelly, calculated that they could make more money by airing syndicated shows in the access hour than with a full 10 p.m. news hour; however, the station was attracting better ratings than other West Coast NBC affiliates.
 KCRA announced that it was still interested in airing an early late news program and shopped a 10 p.m. newscast to KRBK, KTXL, and KSCH-TV.
 KSCH began airing the KCRA-produced newscast on September 12, 1993; this started a relationship between the two stations that culminated in KCRA taking over programming under a local marketing agreement in 1994.

 On September 14, 1998, KPIX returned to traditional prime time scheduling.
 By that time, several key factors had changed.
 KPIX's owner, Group W, had been acquired by CBS; the station had a new general manager who was less supportive of the practice; and the practice had been "a wash" financially, per CBS executive vice president for research David Poltrack.
-He noted that the viewers lost in the first hour of prime time were made up for by the stronger performance of The Late Show at 11 pm, while revenue from the 10 p.m. newscast was offset by losing the 7 p.m. access hour of syndicated programs.
+He noted that the viewers lost in the first hour of prime time were made up for by the stronger performance of The Late Show at 11 p.m., while revenue from the 10 p.m. newscast was offset by losing the 7 p.m. access hour of syndicated programs.
 Moving prime time back an hour also was beneficial for CBS in ensuring that prime time shows were programmed against their intended competition in the fifth-largest TV market.